The rolling tangent space, a forgotten vision on parallel transport and geodesics

 \section{The rolling tangent space}

 The idea behind the rolling tangent space is the game of a person inside a ball.
 Imagine a big transparent ball (in the form of a rugby ball to make it more interesting), with inside it a person that can walk.
 At each moment this ball touches the ground at a single point: the point where our person inside has its feet.
 And when this person makes a step, he has to \myquote{push} the ball on the ground at a new point, the point where he puts his feet after the step.
-In this way the ball rolls over the ground (without slipping) in the direction taken by the person inside.
+In this way the ball rolls over the ground (without slipping) in the direction taken by the person inside. \WelNietTikZpicture {

-Now suppose that we have painted a curve on this (transparent) ball and suppose the person inside follows this curve: at each step he puts his feet a bit farther on this curve.
+} Now suppose we have painted a curve on this (transparent) ball and suppose the person inside follows this curve: at each step he puts his feet a bit farther on this curve.
 In this way he will follow this curve, the ball will roll over te ground and he will trace a new curve on the ground: the points where his feet are at every step.
 For instance, if the ball is a (perfect) sphere and the painted curve is a great circle (equator), then this trace on the ground will be a straight line.
 But if the painted curve is a (small) circle, then the trace curve on the ground will also be a circle.
 Another example is a cone (Chinese hat).
 If the painted curve is a circle around the tip of the cone, then (as for a small circle on a sphere) the trace curve on the ground will also be a circle.
-And the movement of the cone on the ground is described by a rotation around the tip of the cone.
+And the movement of the cone on the ground is described by a rotation around the tip of the cone. \WelNietTikZpicture {